 4 For the purpose of the Act and these regulations, used oil is designated as dangerous goods.

-5 (1) Except as provided in Sections 12 and 13, no person shall sell, offer for sale, transfer, use or otherwise dispose of used oil to any person who is not a used oil collector or to any facility that is not a used oil return facility unless
+5 (1) Except as provided in Section 13, no person shall sell, offer for sale, transfer, use or otherwise dispose of used oil to any person who is not a used oil collector or to any facility that is not a return collection facility unless

 (a) that person has a representative sample of the used oil analyzed at a laboratory for the contaminants listed in Column I of Schedule “A”;